 Method: The base chosen for determining length of individual pace starts at an elm tree back of the high chimney of Radio Hall; this tree is marked with white paint: "X 11".
-Follow marks "11" in white paint to north end of south tower of ski slide and thence through woods and brush across the abandoned drive down the hill to lake, through woods on west side to old lake drive be a gray stone, thence along on lake side to tree on north side of drive just at end of a little point which is north of the "Dorms".
+Follow marks "11" in white paint to north end of south tower of ski slide and thence through woods and brush across the abandoned drive down the hill to lake, through woods on west side to old lake drive "" a grav stone, thence along on lake side to tree on north side of drive just at end of a little point which is north of the "Dorms".
 It is also marked "X 11".
 Be sure you know where the ends of the line are.
 The length is 2610 feet.
 Make at least one round trip over the line.
 Compute length of pace to hundredths of feet.
-Count paces, not strides.
-Can you explain why?
+Count paces, of strides.